Enough (film): Accolades

 Jennifer Lopez was nominated for a Golden Raspberry Award for Worst Actress for her performance in the film (as well as for Maid in Manhattan) but lost in a tie to both Madonna for Swept Away and Britney Spears for Crossroads.

 Soundtrack

-The official score for Enough was composed by David Arnold, and released by Audio CD on June 4, 2002.
+The official score for Enough was composed by David Arnold, conducted by Nicholas Dodd, performed by the Hollywood Studio Symphony and released by Audio CD on June 4, 2002.
 In addition to its score, Lopez recorded the song entitled "Alive", which she co-wrote with her then-husband Cris Judd.
 Although it served as the song's soundtrack and was used during the film, it does not appear on the film's score.